-Answer: Add a bit of water.
+Add some water.
 Give it several hard shakes.
-It’s good exercise too!
-You can still use the diluted shampoo by adding some undiluted shampoo to it.
-This way you get to delay opening up a new bottle.
+It’s good exercise too 🙂 You can use the diluted shampoo by adding some undiluted shampoo to it.
+This way you get to delay opening a new bottle.

 Have you ever noticed that new bottles of shampoo may state the same amount, but often the amounts are actually different?

 How do you ensure you select that bottle of shampoo that has that extra amount?